 Request For Proposals

 Proposals undergo four stages of review, including independent peer review, the NPRB Science and Advisory Panels.
 The Board determines final funding recommendations to the U.S. Secretary of Commerce based on these reviews.
+In 2018, the Board adopted a rolling submission format for Core Program funding.

 Photo Credit: Nirupam Nigam